Get involved in Blood Cancer UK in Scotland.

 Starting a group doesn't have to mean lots of people or lots of hours, every single person and every penny raised can make a huge difference in bringing us closer to help beat blood cancer.
 From putting out collection tins in local shops, holding bucket collections in supermarkets or hosting your own fundraising events, our friendly Regional Relationships Team will help and guide you every step of the way.
 To find out more, please get in touch.

-Or, you might want to get involved in one of our events in Scotland, our Edinburgh Marathon Festival and High Hopes Hike take place in May.
+Or, you might want to get involved in one of our events in Scotland, our Edinburgh Marathon Festival and High Hopes Hike take place in May and our Glasgow Walk to Beat Blood Cancer takes place in September.

 Set up in 1992, the Group raises awareness of blood cancer research and represents the charity in their local communities.